nftstorage/nftstorage.link/packages/edge-gateway/README.md

 # IPFS edge gateway

-> The IPFS edge gateway for nft.storage is not "another gateway", but a caching layer for NFT’s that sits on top of existing IPFS public gateways.
+> The IPFS edge gateway for nft.storage is not "another gateway", but a caching layer for NFTs that sits on top of existing IPFS public gateways.

 ## Getting started